intave/documentation/mechanics/t03-explanation.md

 1. customers should be excluded from the process of making differentiations, and
 2. different rules are required for different players.

-We came up with the idea of categorizing players in groups that have different rules applied: the bypassing, the highly trusted, the trusted, the casuals, the suspicious, the very suspicious.<br>
+We came up with the idea of categorizing players in groups: the bypassing, the highly trusted, the trusted, the casuals, the suspicious, and the very suspicious.<br>
-This translates quite easily to color and the idea of something like a trustfactor.<br>
+This translates quite nicely to color and to the idea of something like a trustfactor.<br>
-A general categorization of players allows for required flexibility, allowing the line to be very strict for some, and very relaxed with other players.<br>
+A general categorization of players allows for incredible flexibility, allowing the line to be very strict for some, and very relaxed with other players.<br>

-Even if it does not solve the unsolvable, it is quite effective and helpful.
+Even if it does not solve the unsolvable, it is quite effective in avoiding a full-out war with your normal players, whilst declaring it on cheaters.

-> 6/5 [points] [...]
-I have never seen [the trustfactor mechanic] before and it is unique in my eyes.
-> With this system you can give players who are on the server for a longer time a lower score than new players
-> so you have a chance to have less false positive detections and at the same time you protect yourself from hackers who always come on with a new account because newcomers on the server get a higher score.<br>
-> -- <cite>MinecraftSGP, in his review of Intave</cite>